Microsoft Hyper-V VM Console

 From within the VM console, you can easily isolate the root cause of VM performance problems and execute management tasks — for example, restart an unresponsive VM.

 This option requires no additional software installed on the Veeam ONE server and is available for both Window-based and Linux-based OS’s.

-To access the console of a Linux-based VM, you must download PuTTY.exe and provide path to it in Veeam ONE Monitor client settings.
+To access the console of a Linux-based VM, you must download PuTTY.exe and provide path to it in Veeam ONE Client client settings.